Fifth Beatle: Stuart Sutcliffe

 Stuart Sutcliffe was the original bassist of the five-member Beatles.
 He played with the band primarily during their days as a club act in Hamburg, West Germany.
 When the band returned to Liverpool in 1961, Sutcliffe remained behind in Hamburg.
 He died of a brain hemorrhage shortly thereafter.
 Instead of replacing him with a new member, Paul McCartney changed from rhythm guitar (with Lennon) to bass and the band continued as a four-piece.

 Sutcliffe was an accomplished painter, but when compared to those of the other Beatles, his musical skills were described as "inadequate", and his involvement in the band was mainly a consequence of his friendship with Lennon.
 Sutcliffe's input was an important early influence on the development of the band's image; Sutcliffe was the first to wear what later became famous as the Beatles' moptop hairstyle, asking his girlfriend Astrid Kirchherr to cut his hair in emulation of the hairdo worn by friend Klaus Voormann.

 Pete Best

 Pete Best was an early drummer of the Beatles.
-He played with the band during their time as a club act, in both Liverpool and Hamburg, West Germany.
+He played with the band during their time as a club act, in both Liverpool and Hamburg.
 The band during this period consisted of Best; bassist Stuart Sutcliffe; and guitarists McCartney, Harrison, and Lennon.
 Best continued to perform with the band until mid-August 1962, when he was fired and replaced by Ringo Starr.
 The first official Beatles release to include performances by Best was Anthology 1 in 1995, whereupon he commented, "Lots of people have laid claim to being the fifth Beatle.
 I was the fourth, and now I'm getting the credit for it."